Framework-R-D/phlex-design/doc/ch_conceptual_design/hofs/partitioned_folds.rst

 Factorizing a set of data into non-overlapping subsets that collectively span the entire set is called creating a set *partition* [Wiki-Partition]_.
 Each subset of the partition is called a *cell*.
-In the above example, the role of the :math:`\textit{into\_spills}` operation is to partition the input sequence into `Spill`\ s so that there is one fold result per `Spill`.
+In the above example, the role of the :math:`\textit{into\_spills}` operation is to partition the input family into `Spill`\ s so that there is one fold result per `Spill`.
 In general, however, the partitioning function is of the form :math:`\textit{part}: \{\iset{c}\} \rightarrow \mathbb{P}(\iset{c})`, where:

 - the domain is the singleton set that contains only the index set :math:`\iset{c}` (i.e. :math:`\textit{part}` can only be invoked on :math:`\iset{c}`), and
 - the codomain is the set of partitions of :math:`\iset{c}` or :math:`\mathbb{P}(\iset{c})`; note that the output index set :math:`\iset{d} \in \mathbb{P}(\iset{c})`.

 The function :math:`part` also establishes an equivalence relationship on the index set :math:`\iset{c}`, where each element of the index set is mapped to a cell of the partition.
-The number of elements in the output sequence :math:`d` corresponds to the number of partition cells.
+The number of elements in the output family :math:`d` corresponds to the number of partition cells.

 As of this writing, the only partitions supported are those that correspond to the names of data-product set categories.
 The partition :math:`\textit{into\_spills}` can thus be represented by the string :cpp:`"Spill"`, which denotes that there is one partition spell per `Spill`.